Talcum Powder Lawyer in San Diego

 The first study linking the use of talcum powder to ovarian cancer was conducted in 1971 when researchers found that 75% of the ovarian cancer tumors contained talc particles.
 A decade later, a Harvard University researcher found a 30% increase in ovarian cancer in women who used talcum powder products frequently.
 A 1997 internal memo shows that Johnson & Johnson, a manufacturer of Johnson & Johnson’s Baby Powder and Shower-to-Shower body powder, knew of the potential risk but believed the risk was too low to justify warnings or discontinue marketing their products.

-The first talcum powder ovarian cancer lawsuit was won against Johnson & Johnson in federal court in 2013.
-One of the leading experts in talcum-related cancer research, Dr. Daniel Cramer, testified on behalf of the plaintiff and suggested talc has been the cause of a number of ovarian cancers throughout the years.
+The first talcum powder ovarian cancer lawsuit against Johnson & Johnson in federal court in 2013, was won.
+One of the leading experts in talcum-related cancer research, Dr. Daniel Cramer, testified on behalf of the plaintiff and suggested talc has been the cause of many ovarian cancers throughout the years.

-Since 2013, a number of lawsuits have resulted in large jury awards against Johnson & Johnson.
-Notable cases include:
+Since 2013, lawsuits have resulted in significant jury awards against Johnson & Johnson.

 Talcum powder cancer lawsuits are just the most recent in a long list of product liability lawsuits brought against Johnson & Johnson.

-Thousands of lawsuits have been filed against talcum powder manufacturers like Johnson & Johnson, by women or families of those who were diagnosed with ovarian cancer after using body care products containing talcum powder.
-Thus far, juries have awarded nearly $5 billion to plaintiffs but about 9,000 lawsuits have yet to be decided and many more may be expected.
+Thousands of lawsuits have been filed against talcum powder manufacturers like Johnson & Johnson, by women or families of those diagnosed with ovarian cancer after using body care products containing talcum powder.
+Thus far, juries have awarded nearly $5 billion to plaintiffs, but about 9,000 lawsuits have yet to be decided, and many more may be expected.